Guacam-Ole/PinballPlayerSelect/README.md

 Now you should be good to go.

 ## Test
-PBS allows you to run int in Testmode.
+PPS allows you to run int in Testmode.
 You can do this by simply starting it without any parameter. (you should have mouse/keyboard attached when doing this).
 In this case instead of launching a game after the "Start"-Button has been pressed it only displays the commandline that would have been called instead.
 In addition all configured screns are now resizable and movable.
 While you do that the position and size informations are shown:

 ## Finishing touches
 You might need to change the properties to be run as Administrator.
 In addition when working with Steam it can be a bit annoying when a new Program wants to start a game.
 This is usually only displayed ONCE but you have to allow the game that single time.
-Because any external launcher like PinballX is ABOVE that steam window you should run PBS once from the commandline to check if everything works:
+Because any external launcher like PinballX is ABOVE that steam window you should run PPS once from the commandline to check if everything works:
-`PBS [tablename]`
+`PPS [tablename]`
 so for example:
-`PBS FamilyGuy`
+`PPS FamilyGuy`

 This should start Pinball FX3 with Family Guy and the number of Players you selected